Coweta’s Dancing Stars

-Click FAQ for more information on our the renovations.
+Click FAQ for more information on our recent renovations.

 Click Wish List to help us with items we need every day.

 Domestic Violence begins in the home.
 Domestic violence is defined as a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain power and control over another intimate partner.
 The abuse can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.

 - A woman is abused every 9-15 seconds.